Solomon-Alexander/date-difference-demo/README.md

 than 10.
 8. Does not need to be aware of leap years (February 29th is never valid, years always 365 days long)

-Prerequisites:
+Prerequisites

-1. Install Java 8.
+1. Install Java 8
-2. Install Maven 3.3.9.
+2. Install Maven 3.3.9

 INSTRUCTIONS to build and run:
     To build the application, run all tests, and install jar, run "mvn clean install"